open-sauced/maintainer-intro-course/communication-and-collaboration.md

 Active listening plays a vital role in handling a difficult situation.
 You can only resolve a problem if you understand it clearly.

-Active listening is a communication skill to not only hear the words of a speaker but also try to understand their intentions completely and acknowledge their feelings.
+Active listening is a communication skill that involves not only hearing a speaker's words but also trying to understand their intentions completely and acknowledge their feelings.

 Here are some techniques that you can train for active listening: